 PhD in History, Cornell University, 1998

-Associate Professor of History; Eugene Lang College The New School for Liberal Arts Media Contact Information:
+Associate Professor of History, Eugene Lang College of Liberal Arts Media Contact Information:

 This expert is available for interviews.
 To contact this expert or other experts, please call The New School’s Media Relations office at 212.229.5151.Areas of Expertise: